A history of about 150 years in Asakusa,

 Kusatsu-Tei will help you enjoy these important days with satisfying meals and hospitality.

-Please make reservations in advance to ensure the best service.
+Please make a reservation in advance to ensure the best service.

-When making a reservation, please inform our staff if there are any ingredients you would prefer not to be served or if you have any food allergies.
+When making the reservation, please inform our staff if there are any ingredients you would prefer not to be served or if you have any food allergies.

 For the time being, we will only open for take-out and dinner reservations.